aleshaleksey/fansys23/08-spell-list.md

 - If the target is not at full HP/SP/MP or SP/MP dice, subtract the missing amount from the maximum value of the new form.
 If the starting total for HP/SP/MP is below 1, it is set to 1 instead.
   - Any resources used while transformed are subtracted from the character's resource pools once they return to their original form.

-**Upcast**: For every extra MP die above 4 spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting animal/plant by 1.
+**Upcast**: For every extra MP die above 4 spend, the caster can either extend the spell by an extra hour, select an additional target, or increase the maximum level of the resulting beast/plant by 1.

 **Global**: The spell lasts for a week.
-For every 2MP dice above 8 the spell lasts an extra week, and the maximum level of the resulting animal/plant increases by 1.
+For every 2MP dice above 8 the spell lasts for an extra week, and the maximum level of the resulting beast/plant increases by 1.
 It cannot be cancelled voluntarily.

 ___
 ### Control Fire